Jarome Iginla: Personal life

-Iginla married his high school sweetheart, Kara, and the couple have three children: daughter Jade and sons Tij and Joe.
+Iginla married his high school sweetheart Kara.
+The couple have three children: daughter Jade and sons Tij and Joe.
 They had been dating since they were in grade eight.
 Jade attended and played hockey for Shattuck-Saint Mary's and Kelowna's RINK Hockey Academy, before attending Brown University and playing for the Brown Bears in the NCAA.
 Internationally, she has represented Canada at the under-18 level.
-Tij currently plays for the Kelowna Rockets and was the first-ever draft selection for the Utah Mammoth, after he was drafted sixth overall in the 2024 NHL Entry Draft.
-Joe played for Kelowna’s RINK Hockey Academy, with Jarome as his head coach, and plays for the Edmonton Oil Kings having been taken by them in the first round of the 2023 WHL Bantam Draft.
+Tij currently plays for the Kelowna Rockets and was the first-ever draft selection for the Utah Mammoth, after he was drafted sixth overall in the 2024 NHL entry draft.
+Joe played for Kelowna’s RINK Hockey Academy, with Jarome as his head coach, played for the Edmonton Oil Kings having been taken by them in the first round of the 2023, WHL Bantam Draft, and now plays for the Vancouver Giants.

 Iginla has four paternal half-siblings; two brothers, Jason and Stephen, and two sisters, Theresa and Elizabeth.
 Theresa played for the University of Saskatchewan Huskies women's hockey team for three seasons from 2004 to 2007.
 Jarome is an avid golfer and a regular participant in the Calgary Flames Celebrity Charity Golf Classic.

 Iginla is a Christian.
-He has spoken about his faith in Jesus by saying, “I believe He died for us, and I believe He’s there for us and we can lean on Him.
+The most notable quote regarding his faith was “I believe He died for us, and I believe He’s there for us and we can lean on Him.
 And I do.”